Police gazettes, court and gaol records

 New South Wales

 - A guide to New South Wales State archives relating to Aboriginal people has chapters listing records relating to the police, courts of petty sessions and Supreme Court

 - Index to Aboriginal colonial court cases, 1788-1838

 - Police service records has information on records about Aboriginal trackers who worked with the police

 From 1863 to 1910 the Northern Territory was part of South Australia.
 From 1911 it came under the control of the Commonwealth government until the territory won self-government in 1978.

 See these resources:

-- Researching your Aboriginal Family History from Northern Territory Archives Service
+- Researching your Aboriginal family history from the Northern Territory Archives Service

-- Information about the Northern Territory Archives Services in the National Archives of Australia’s: Tracking Family: a guide to Aboriginal records relating to the Northern Territor
+- Information about the Northern Territory Archives Services in the National Archives of Australia’s: Tracking Family: a guide to Aboriginal records relating to the Northern Territory

 See these resources from Queensland State Archives: